Buttermilk Biscuits

 Add a bit of flour if the dough is too sticky to handle.

 Shaped cutters.
 Instead of using a circular biscuit cutter, use shaped cookie cutters.
-I like making heart shaped biscuits for Valentine’s and Christmas tree biscuits in December
+I like making heart-shaped biscuits for Valentine’s and Christmas tree biscuits in December.
+Lower the baking time if the shapes are smaller than 2½ inches.

 Pizza cutter.
-Toss the biscuits cutters and use a pizza cutter to cut the dough into 2-3 inch rectangles.
+Toss the biscuit cutters and use a pizza cutter to cut the dough into 2-3 inch rectangles.

 • Don’t use an electric mixer.
 Go old school with a wooden spoon and a pastry cutter or fork.